gvolpe/gvolpe.github.io/_posts/2024-09-15-nixos-server.md

 It also uses a [PostgreSQL](https://www.postgresql.org/) instance [auto-magically set up by its NixOS module](https://github.com/NixOS/nixpkgs/blob/345c263f2f53a3710abe117f28a5cb86d0ba4059/nixos/modules/services/web-apps/plausible.nix#L308) --- gotta love NixOS! 🤩

-Also note that I used a [custom domain](https://garnix.io/docs/hosting/custom-domain), but this is not a requirement.
+Moreover, note that I used a [custom domain](https://garnix.io/docs/hosting/custom-domain), but this is not a requirement.
 You can get started by setting it to a value that adheres to the following format:

 {% highlight bash %}
 <HOST>.<BRANCH>.<REPONAME>.<GITHUB ORG/USER>.garnix.me